Future Climate: Explore the Possibilities

 - A major educational point embodied in this model is that temperatures depend on concentration, which rises whenever emissions are greater than zero.
 You've probably heard sound bites along the lines of "we are working hard to reduce the rate of growth of greenhouse gas emissions", presented as if such an approach would eventually lead to reduced temperatures.

 - This model is very, very simple.
-It knows nothing of changing wind or precipitation patterns that might accompany and in turn influence warming; it doesn't care where in the atmosphere the CO2 is; it ignores other greenhouse gases; and so on.
+It knows nothing of changing wind or precipitation patterns that might accompany changes in CO2 concentration and, in turn, influence climate warming; it doesn't care where in the atmosphere the CO2 is; it ignores other greenhouse gases; and so on.
 In this simple model, the temperature is determined entirely by the atmospheric CO2 concentration via greenhouse warming of the atmosphere.